Classic Pork Chop Marsala

 What sides to serve with our Classic Pork Chop Marsala?

+There are so many options to serve this dish with.
 Serve these pork chops with any of your favorite sides and some crusty bread to soak up that flavorful sauce.
-Or you may enjoy them with any of any of these ideas to complete a delicious dinner:
+Here are a few options to try:

 And ENJOY!!